f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 The interface is divided into three collapsable sections:

   - A: the RF settings
-  - B: the video screen
+  - B: the video settings
-  - C: the video settings
+  - C: the video monitor and scope

 Each part is detailed next